lumostone/eth2xk8s/prysm/host-path/README.md

     git clone https://github.com/lumostone/eth2xk8s.git
     ```

-2. Create the data folders for beacon node and validator on the host machine.
+2. Create the data folders for beacon node and validator and change the ownership.
 For example:

     ```bash
-    mkdir -p /data/prysm/validator-client-1 /data/prysm/beacon
+    mkdir -p /data/prysm/validator-client-1 /data/prysm/wallet-1 /data/prysm/beacon

+    chown -R 1001:2000 /data/prysm
     ```

+3. Import validator accounts with the wallet directory created in the previous step.

-3. Update the `extraMounts` in `cluster-config/kind-single-node.yaml` with the paths to the created data folders.
+4. Update the `extraMounts` in `prysm/cluster-config/kind-single-node.yaml` with the paths to the created data folders.

 ## Prepare the manifests